ruma/ruma/CONTRIBUTING.md

 ### Commit Messages

+The commit message should start with the _area_ that is affected by the change.
+An area is usually the name of the affected crate without the `ruma-` prefix, except for the ruma-common crate, where the area is usually the name of the top-level module, like `api` or `identifiers`.
+For example, the description of a commit that affects the ruma-events crate should look like "events: Add new event".

 Write commit messages using the imperative mood, as if completing the sentence:
 "If applied, this commit will \_\_\_."
 For example, use "Fix some bug" instead of "Fixed some bug" or "Add a feature" instead of "Added a feature".